xieyuheng/inner/source/_posts/paper/simply-typed-jojo-calculus.md

 Not cartesian closed category but finer, for exponential object `(A) -> B` is farther factored into `(- A) B`.

+No, it is not even category theory.
+Because in category theory, to judgement whether two arrows `f` and `g` are composable, we compare the codomain of `f` and the domain of `g`, if these two objects are equal, we know these two arrows are composable.

+In category theory, type of an arrow is its domain and codomain.

+While, in jojo calculus, type of a jojo is jojo.
+This way of encoding type information is scalable to higher dimensions.

+## To specify algebraic system

 To specify logic deduction system, we use inference rules, which is studied in details in Martin-Löf's type theory.